 He has a keen interest in what makes the best get better.
 Clients who work with Aidan are those that want to constantly improve, get the best from their people and expand the range of possibilities.
 His passionate, engaging and energetic focus empowers the people he works with to become the type of leaders they want to be, creating sustainable leadership for teams and organisations.

-Aidan completed his 106th Kokoda Trek (TEAMS) in Aug 2016 and remains the only Kokoda operator to have a 100% success rate.
+Aidan has completed his 124th Kokoa Trek in November 2019, and remains the only Kokoda operator to have a 100% success rate.
 Aidan inspires participants as they encounter the mental and physical challenges on the treks.

 Through historical benchmarks, extreme corporate events and personal development initiatives, he promotes a way of thinking that removes limitations and unearths a basic instinct inspired by the passion and spirit he believes is inherent in all Australians.

 He has a life long passion for developing success factors with particular interest in team culture, sports psychology, wellbeing and extreme events.
 Aidan is a tertiary qualified sports scientist majoring in coaching psychology, with postgraduate studies in nutrition and is currently completing a Phd.

 He has over 30 years of corporate wellbeing and team building experience as well as successfully coaching sports at various international and state levels.
 He has developed many Leadership initiatives and his “rite of passage experience” (ROPE) course has now been implemented into many organisations.